 Once again, I encourage you to download the test application and try it on your own system(s), modifying the test code to your own requirements if necessary.
 Still, based on my test results as they stand, I’m inclined to draw the following conclusions:

-Direct GDI+ is extremely system-dependent — The architectural changes between XP and Vista slowed direct GDI+ operations by two orders of magnitude, whereas WPF shows a significant but smaller variance only in fill rates (see below).
-On Windows XP, unbuffered GDI+ is 3–67 times faster than WPF; on Windows 7 Basic, between 3 times faster and 37 times slower; and on Windows 7 Aero, never faster and up to 146 times slower!
+Direct GDI+ is obsolete after Windows XP — The architectural changes between XP and Vista slowed direct GDI+ operations by two orders of magnitude.
+On Windows XP, unbuffered GDI+ is 3–67× faster than WPF; on Windows 7 Basic, between 3× faster and 37× slower; and finally on Windows 7 Aero & 10, never faster and up to 146 slower!

-Anti-aliasing is (almost) always extremely slow — Surprisingly, the fact that WPF enables anti-aliasing by default is the single biggest factor in its apparent slowness compared to other APIs.
+Anti-aliasing can be extremely slow — Surprisingly, the fact that WPF enables anti-aliasing by default was originally the single biggest factor in its apparent slowness compared to other APIs.
 Turning off AA improves performance in most tests by an order of magnitude, and using identical AA settings dramatically shrinks the performance difference between all three APIs.

-Conclusion: Good drawing performance in any of the tested APIs requires disabling anti-aliasing.
+Conclusion: Good drawing performance mostly requires disabling anti-aliasing.
 Once you do that, the choice of API is nearly irrelevant.
-If you require good performance with AA enabled, however, you’ll need to write raw DirectX or OpenGL code that utilizes your video card’s hardware AA (but see below on WPF brushes).
+If you require good performance with AA enabled, however, you’ll need to write raw DirectX or OpenGL code that utilizes your video card’s hardware AA – or deploy only to systems whose software and hardware correctly support WPF’s AA.

 Freezing WPF pens & brushes is always a good idea — The basic

-DrawLine method is highly sensitive to this simple optimization and runs 3–20 times faster with frozen pens.
+DrawLine method is highly sensitive to this simple optimization and runs 3–24× faster with frozen pens.
 One reason for this large speedup is that

 DrawLine is called three times per triangle, evaluating the current pen each time.
 The